List of Arduino boards and compatible systems

 Where different from the Arduino base feature set, compatibility, features, and licensing details are included.

 Official

 Many versions of the official Arduino hardware have been commercially produced to date:

-See also list of Official Arduino Boards in wikidata

 Superseded

 The following have been superseded by later and more capable versions from Arduino.

 Compatible

 Although the hardware and software designs are freely available under copyleft licenses, the developers have requested that the name "Arduino" be exclusive to the official product and not be used for derivative works without permission.
 The official policy document on the use of the Arduino name emphasizes that the project is open to incorporating work by others into the official product.

 As a result of the protected naming conventions of the Arduino, a group of Arduino users forked the Arduino Diecimila, releasing an equivalent board called Freeduino.
 The name "Freeduino" is not trademarked and is free to use for any purpose.

 Several Arduino-compatible products commercially released have avoided the "Arduino" name by using "-duino" name variants.